computerguy2030/pytorch-rocm-amd/MY_FORK.md

 <br>
 <h3>Instructions: </h3>

-**These instructions/scripts were tested with fresh installs of Ubuntu 18 and 20 so if it doesn't work it's probably your configuration's fault.**
+**These instructions/scripts were tested with fresh installs of Ubuntu 18 and 20 so if it doesn't work it's probably your configuration's fault.
+In this case you will have to follow manual instructions posted and do some troubleshooting.**

 * Scripts:
-	included in repository: one concise and one verbose output (Note must uncomment lines for Ubuntu 20 accordingly) Must be in ~/Downloads directory
+	included in repository: one concise and one verbose output (Note must uncomment lines for Ubuntu 20 accordingly)
+	- Must be in ~/Downloads directory
-	Script will continue after reboot on Ubuntu distros and should require no intervention.
+	- Script will continue after reboot on Ubuntu distros and should require no intervention.
 Other distros, you may need to open terminal after login and reboot.
 <br>

 * If you already installed ROCm use: (script must be in "Downloads" directory)